csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **Bibliographical Notes 255**

 The original definition of tuple relational calculus is in Codd \[1972\].
-A for- mal proof of the equivalence of tuple relational calculus and relational algebra is in Codd \[1972\].
-Several extensions to the relational calculus have been pro- posed.
+A formal proof of the equivalence of tuple relational calculus and relational algebra is in Codd \[1972\].
+Several extensions to the relational calculus have been proposed.
 Klug \[1982\] and Escobar-Molano et al. \[1993\] describe extensions to scalar aggregate functions.

 _This page intentionally left blank_